-For General Studies part of the UPSC Syllabus, candidates can take two subjects (which ever subjects the feel comfortable with) for e.g. like History and Polity or Geography and Economics and cover for both prelims and mains abreast.
-Candidates’ should design a study plan that best suits their skills and abilities and should follow it strictly.
+For General Studies part of the UPSC Syllabus, candidates can take two subjects (whichever subjects you feel comfortable with) for e.g. like History and Polity or Geography and Economics and cover for both prelims and mains abreast.
+Candidates should design a study plan that best suits their skills and abilities and should follow it strictly.

 Sharing knowledge is broadening knowledge.
 It is recommended to aspirants to take part in healthy discussions and debates with the fellow aspirants or by leaving comments on any online website on subject related or UPSC preparation related as this will help them in getting a big picture on issues in news and other topics related to the syllabus which might also help candidates in the personality test/interview.